 For instance, in Florida, independent contractors that are exempt don’t have to pay the full $300 annual registration fee for a Florida Seller of Travel number.
 Agents with a host can go under their host’s number and pay only $50/yr – a savings of $250. :)

 Check with your host agency or the state’s seller of travel office for details.
 If you’re interested in finding a host agency, visit our host agency list and reviews.

-Finally, if you liked what you read, make sure to sign up for our newsletter for more helpful articles!
+Finally, if you liked what you read, make sure to join over 3,000 other agents and subscribe to our monthly newsletter for more helpful articles!

 It’s hard to find info on a travel agent license.
 Try googling ‘Iowa Seller of Travel’.
 Trust me, it’s not easy to find the right page!
 I wrote this article to save agents time and money.
 If it helped you out, please give this article a like, tweet, or +1 at the top of the article – doing so makes it easier for others to find this page.